Magnolia, Alberta: Railway history

 In 1908, the Canadian Northern Railway was built roughly along the Yellowhead Trail route and a railway station was established at Magnolia.
-The Grand Trunk Pacific Railway was built on a path through Stony Plain and Wabamun, coming around the south side of Lake Isle, passing over the Magnolia Bridge, two miles south of the Magnolia townsite.
+The Grand Trunk Pacific Railway was built on a path through Stony Plain and Wabamun, coming around the south side of Isle Lake, passing over the Magnolia Bridge, two miles south of the Magnolia townsite.
 The two railways ran in parallel west of Magnolia.
 The Canadian Northern Railway tracks were eventually torn out.
 The Magnolia Bridge was converted from wood to steel and is used by Canadian National Railways.

 Geography

 The Magnolia area is hilly, with gravel moraines left by retreating ice sheets.
 There are areas of muskeg.
 Creeks and rivers feed into Round Lake and Isle Lake.
 The Sturgeon River flows under the Magnolia Bridge before it reaches Isle Lake.